Football Mania: to each generation its own Legend - The Footballverse

 As part of Nike’s ongoing campaign to help fans and players express themselves on and off the pitch, the brand also launched the Nike FC Creators Hub which will be open at the Nike store, in The Dubai Mall until the 11th of December.
 Players, teams, and everyone who loves football is invited to the Nike FC Creators Hub where guests will be immersed in creative product customisation workshops and encouraged to express their own individual artistic flair through the Jersey Customisation sessions and Digital Maker’s Studio.

-To take part in The Footballverse and Nike FC Creators Hub, supporters will need to register at https://www.nikefootballversedxb.com.
+To take part in The Footballverse and Nike FC Creators Hub, supporters will need to register at Nike Footballverse.

 Editors' Picks